Download This Bill in Microsoft Word format

 SECTION 1.
 Chapter 49, Title 59 of the 1976 Code is amended by adding:

 "Section 59-49-35.
-(A) All members of the board of trustees shall complete successfully a training program on the powers, duties, and responsibilities of a board member including, but not limited to, topics on policy development, personnel, school leadership and board relations, at-risk programs, finance, school law, ethics, and community relations, as determined by the board of trustees.
-Training regarding how best to serve the at-risk students in their care also must be provided.
+(A) All members of the board of trustees shall complete successfully a training program on the powers, duties, and responsibilities of a board member including, but not limited to, topics on policy development, personnel, school leadership and board relations, student programs, finance, school law, ethics, and community relations, as determined by the board of trustees.
+Training regarding how best to serve the students in their care also must be provided.

 (B) Within one year of taking office, all persons elected as members of the board of trustees after July 1, 2018, also must complete the training prescribed in subsection (A)."